markmoxon/elite-source-code-library/versions/demo/1-source-files/README.md

-# Source files for the BBC Micro Elite demonstration disc
+# Source files for the Acornsoft Elite Demonstration Disc

-This folder contains the source files for the BBC Micro Elite demonstration disc.
+This folder contains the source files for the Acornsoft Elite Demonstration Disc.

 * [boot-files](boot-files) contains any !BOOT files to be included on the final game disc